Ancaster incident: Grand jury investigation and criminal trial

 The judge allowed MacNab to cross-examine George Rolph and the grand jury.
-He claimed that the jury did not receive evidence implicating most of the defendants and called Rolph negative descriptors such as "ass" and "scoundrel" without admonishment from the judge.
+MacNab claimed that the jury did not receive evidence implicating most of the defendants and called Rolph negative descriptors such as "ass" and "scoundrel" without admonishment from the judge.
 Rolph refused to answer MacNab's questions, stating that he did not have to respond to an accused party to the case.
 MacNab then asked the court to issue his questions, which they agreed to do.
 These questions were repetitive, and Rolph believed they were asked so that he would give inconsistent information in his responses.
-He therefore refused to answer further questions orally and insisted that the questions be submitted in written documents for him and his lawyer to respond to.
-On April 15, John Rolph presented a writ signed by Willis, telling the magistrates to halt their proceedings and to send the case to the King's Bench.
+He therefore refused to answer further questions orally and insisted that the questions be submitted in written documents to which he and his lawyer could respond.
+On April 15, John Rolph presented a writ signed by Willis, telling the magistrates to halt their proceedings and send the case to the King's Bench.
 Each defendant was required to post a £50 bond to guarantee their attendance at future court hearings, and each had to have half the funds paid by two separate sureties, with no overlap among the sureties who paid for another defendant.

 The criminal trial was scheduled to begin in September 1828.
-The attorney general declined to prosecute the case and neither Rolph appeared at the trial because they believed it was the attorney general's role to pursue the case.
+The attorney general declined to prosecute the case, and neither Rolph appeared at the trial because they believed it was the attorney general's role to pursue the case.
 MacNab claimed that the April sessions in front of the grand jury were a publicity stunt by the Rolphs to characterize the attack as an "official riot".
 The hearing resulted in the defendants' release without further consequences, ending the criminal trial.